What Alternative Learning Provision is, who it is for, where it is provided in Bristol.

 All alternative providers provided by us have gone through a stringent process of quality assurance and been included onto a framework agreement of alternative provision.

-The finder has information about Bristol approved providers.
+The finder has information about Bristol, North Somerset and South Gloucestershire approved providers.

 Schools are expected to conduct their own quality assurance of all and any places commissioned it is recommended that schools use Local Authority approved providers.
-This should be considered when commissioning ALP placements from providers on the PALS framework, including a continuation of current placements, as the provider may not have a place on the ALP framework in September 2023.
+This should be considered when commissioning ALP placements from providers on the framework.

-All full-time placements, including revolving door placements, into alternative provision should be agreed in advance by the Bristol Inclusion Panel (BIP).
+All full-time placements, including revolving door placements, into alternative provision should be agreed in advance by the Bristol Inclusion and Fair Access Panel (BIFAP).

-The placement will then be arranged via the council's ALP Hub with a provider on the full-time list.
+The placement will then be arranged via our ALP Hub with a provider on the full-time list.

 Schools will make their own arrangements for part-time alternative learning provision.